-The year-to-date period over period decrease of \$12.1 million in operating income was attributable to a decrease in segment revenues and an increase in restructuring charges, partially offset by a decline in segment operating expenses and share-based compensation expenses.
-At the segment level, the decline in segment operating income was driven by an \$11.2 million decrease in our Scoring Solutions segment operating income and a \$7.6 million decrease in our Professional Services segment operating income.
-The decline was partially offset by a \$5.7 million increase in our Strategy Machine Solutions segment operating income and a \$0.2 million increase in our Analytical Software Tools segment operating income.
-The decrease in Scoring Solutions segment operating income was attributable primarily to a decline in revenues derived from services to the credit reporting agencies and for services that we provided directly to users in financial services.
+The year-to-date period over period decrease of \$9.0 million in operating income was attributable to a decrease in segment revenues, a loss on the sale of product line assets and an increase in restructuring charges, partially offset by a decline in segment operating expenses and share-based compensation expenses.
+At the segment level, the decline in segment operating income was driven by a \$12.4 million decrease in our Scoring Solutions segment operating income and a \$10.2 million decrease in our Professional Services segment operating income.
+The decline was partially offset by a \$10.0 million increase in our Strategy Machine Solutions segment operating income and a \$1.3 million increase in our Analytical Software Tools segment operating income.
+The decrease in Scoring Solutions segment operating income was attributable primarily to a decline in revenues derived from services to the credit reporting agencies and for services that we provided directly to users in financial services partially offset by reduced operating expenses.
 The decrease in Professional Services segment operating income was due to the decline in revenues partially offset by reduced operating expenses.
 Professional Services revenues decreased as difficult global economic conditions have caused customers to slow down contracted services.
 The decline in revenues also reflects the overall decline in license sales, which resulted in a corresponding decline in implementation services.
 We expect the difficult business environment to continue to adversely affect Professional Services segment results, and accordingly we are aggressively managing our expenses in order to offset the revenue declines.
 The increase in Strategy Machine Solutions segment operating income was attributable to a significant decline in operating expenses, which was driven by our reengineering program.
 Under the reengineering program, we have reduced operating costs through staff reductions, facility consolidations and restriction of discretionary expenditures.
-The increase in Strategy Machines Solutions operating income was partially offset by a decline in revenues.
+The increase in Strategy Machine Solutions operating income was partially offset by a decline in revenues.
 Segment revenues were adversely impacted by difficult global economic conditions that caused our customers to restrict investments in large technology projects.
-In our Analytic Software Tools segment, the increase in segment operating income was due to lower operating expenses.
+In our Analytic Software Tools segment, the increase in segment operating income was due to lower operating expenses offset by lower revenues.